 Second, as there are no costs for making mistakes or errors, it would be particularly useful in training areas where costs are high such as surgery, firefighting, or heavy equipment operation.
 Third, it could also be used to bring textbooks to life, following the AR book model.
 It is estimated that by 2020 there will be 1 billion augmented reality users.

 Big Data refers to the vast amounts of data sets that are collected every day.
 Today, a vast amount of data is available in education, especially in online learning.
 In the future, institutions could harness this data to improve the learning outcomes of individual students.
 Institutions would be able to design a curriculum where data is collected at every step of the learning process and then use that data to address each student’s needs, modules, assignments, and feedback.

 More generally, big data could also help institutions gain a deeper understanding of the learning process through statistics of completion time and rate.
 It could enable educators to track learner and group patterns by analyzing how people click and read content.
 Finally, it could also enhance feedback analysis by looking at where students spent more time and which parts of the content they struggled with.

 Gamification makes learning more like a game by incorporating elements from gaming into the way activities are organized and evaluated.
+A very popular game right now is the Crypto Casinos at EasyMobileCasino.com.
 In a gamified learning environment, the object is for students to make progress and to improve as the course progresses; students are not rewarded for much they know, but rather for how much they have learned along the way.

 Growth is therefore relative and gamification works well to illustrate progress and engagement, create challenges, and instill a sense of achievement.
 Previously this technique had mainly been used in kindergarten, but it is now being applied increasingly in adult eLearning.
 It is predicted that by 2020, gamification will be widely adopted by most industries including the communications industry, and most of all the education industry.